JoseGonzCSE/FFXIVify-A_New_Tab/README.md

 ![Screenshot 4](/resources/Img2.PNG)
 ## 🔄 Change Log

+**Version 1.1.0** (2025-02-06):
+- Removed search functionaility to comply with new Chrome extension Policy.
+Sorry for the inconvinence to any users

 **Version 1.0.0** (2024-10-22):
 - Initial release with customizable widgets and backgrounds.
 - Added favorite background functionality.